-5..
+- 5. In the meantime, on November 19, 2009, the defense filed a Motion to Suppress Statements by the defendant.
+(R.10, pp. 1-11).
+The State filed a Reply on December 7, 2009.
+(R.12, pp. 1-4).
+A suppression hearing was ordered to be held on January 22, 2010 but the hearing was never held. - 6.
 On January 21, 2010, the defendant appeared in the Circuit Court of Milwaukee County, the Hon.
 Patricia D. McMahon, presiding, for a plea hearing.
-(R.46, pp. 1-27; App. pp. A56- A78).
+(R.46, pp. 1-27; App. pp. A40- A66).
 The State was represented by Mark Williams, Assistant District Attorney of Milwaukee County.
 The defendant was represented by Mr. LaVoy and Mr. Kim.
-At that time, an offer was made to the defendant that if he pled guilty to the two counts of the Information, the State would recommend that he receive fifty years of incarceration with no recommendation as to the length of the extended supervision.

-6. Defense counsel indicated that it would abandon the defendant's plea of not guilty by reason of mental disease or defect and that the defendant would enter a plea of guilty to the two Counts of the Information.
-The defendant signed a plea questionnaire and waiver of rights form, which again indicated that the offer made by the State.
-(R.15, pp. 1-3; App. pp. A82- A84).
+At that time, an offer was made to the defendant that if he pled guilty to the two counts of the Information, the State would recommend that he receive fifty years of incarceration with no recommendation as to the length of the extended supervision. - 7.
+Defense counsel indicated that it would abandon the defendant's plea of not guilty by reason of mental disease or defect and that the defendant would enter a plea of guilty to the two Counts of the Information.
+The defendant signed a plea questionnaire and waiver of rights form, which again indicated that the offer was fifty years of initial confinement and no recommendation as to the length of the extended supervision.
+(R.15, pp. 1-3; app. pp. A67- A69).
 The defendant entered a plea of guilty to the two Counts of the Indictment and the Court accepted his plea.

-7. On February 25, 2010, the defendant appeared before the Hon.
+- 8. On February 25, 2010, the defendant appeared before the Hon.
 Patricia D. McMahon for sentencing.
-(R.47, pp. 1-74; App. pp. A85- A157).
+(R.47, pp. 1-74; App. pp. A70- A91).
 The State recommended that the defendant be sentenced to fifty years of initial confinement and made no recommendation as to the length of the extended supervision.
 The Court refused to accept that recommendation and sentenced the defendant to forty years of initial confinement on each of the two charges, with the two sentences to run consecutively.
 It also sentenced him to ten years of extended supervision on each count to run consecutively.
 (R.47, p.
 72; App. p.
-A156).
-A Judgment of Conviction was then filed.
-(R.22, pp. 1-2; App. pp. A9-A10).

-8. On March 3, 2010, a Notice of intent to pursue postconviction relief was filed on behalf of the defendant.
-(R.23, pp. 1-2; App. pp. A158- A159).
+A89). - 9.
+On March 3, 2010, a Notice of intent to pursue postconviction relief was filed on behalf of the defendant.
+(R.23, pp. 1-2; App. pp. A94- A95).
 On April 28, 2010, Esther Cohen Lee was assigned as counsel to represent the defendant on appeal.
-After several motions were filed for extensions, which were granted by the Court, a postconviction motion was filed on January 12, 2011 in the Circuit Court.
-(R.31, pp. 1-25; App. pp. A160-A184).

-9. On February 14, 2011, the Hon.
+(R. ---; App. p.
+A96).
+On October 14, 2010, after counsel had filed a motion to extend the time for filing a postconviction motion in this case, the Court of Appeals issued an Order on October 19, 2010, granting an extension.
+(R.27, p.
+1). - 10.
+After counsel had initially filed a postconviction motion in excess of the twenty page limit for such motions, a motion was filed requesting permission to file a postconviction motion in excess of that limit.
+(R.29, pp. 1-7).
+That motion was granted to the extent that the Court allowed a twenty-five page limit.
+(R.30, p.1).
+On January 12, 2011, a new postconviction motion was filed in the Circuit Court.
+(R.31, pp. 1-25). - 11.
+On February 14, 2011, the Hon.
 Kevin E. Martens, Circuit Court Judge of Milwaukee County, who had been assigned to determine the motion, issued a Decision and Order, denying the defendant's motion to withdraw his pleas of guilty.
-(R.36, pp. 1-4; App. pp. A185- A188).
+(R.36, pp. 1-4; App. pp. A97- A100).